 We are currently in clinical-stage development, with our lead product candidate, PGN-EDO51, having entered the clinic in the second quarter of 2022.
 We are developing PGN-EDO51 to treat individuals with Duchenne muscular dystrophy, or DMD, whose mutations are amenable to an exon 51-skipping therapeutic approach.
 An exon is a segment of a gene that - together with other exons - contains the code that is translated into a protein.
 Exon skipping is a therapeutic modality that enables mutations in the gene to be bypassed, thereby repairing this code and enabling production of a truncated, yet functional version of the target protein.
 In non-human primate, or NHP, studies, PGN-EDO51 at a dose of 30 mg/kg achieved over 70% exon 51 skipping in skeletal muscle, including diaphragm.
-Based on a head-to-head comparison with the most clinicallyadvanced peptide-conjugated oligonucleotide therapeutic, and on cross-trial comparisons with publicly-available data for other preclinical approaches, we believe this to be the highest rate of exon 51 skipping reported for any approved therapeutic or known development candidate at tolerable dose levels.
+In addition, in head-to-head NHP studies, we observed that PGN-EDO51 had greater activity than R6G-PMO, which we believe to be structurally equivalent to Sarepta Therapeutics', or Sarepta's, SRP-5051, the most clinically advanced peptide-ASO conjugate.

 Following the review of our preclinical dataset by Health Canada and subsequent authorization of our Clinical Trial Application, or CTA, we initiated a Phase 1 clinical trial of PGN-EDO51 in healthy normal volunteers, or HNV, and we anticipate receiving topline data from this trial by the end of 2022.
 We are also developing PGN-EDODM1 for the treatment of myotonic dystrophy type 1, or DM1, for which we anticipate submitting an investigational new drug, or IND, application in the first half of 2023, and PGN-EDO53 for the treatment of DMD patients whose mutations are amenable to an exon 53-skipping therapeutic approach, for which we anticipate reporting exon skipping data in NHPs in the second half of 2022.
 Alongside these therapeutic candidates, we have initiated research efforts on EDO therapeutics for further DMD exon skipping populations, including exon 45- and exon 44-skipping amenable patients, and for additional indications, including neuromuscular diseases and neurologic disorders.
 We anticipate advancing additional programs into CTA- and IND-enabling studies in 2024.